Gynecomastia Surgery: A Little Mystery is Good

 On the other hand, guys who are overweight or have lost weight may need skin removal as well as liposuction and gland excision.
 In these cases, we talk through the options with patients, discussing skin quality, one- or two-stage procedures and so on.

 Given all these possibilities and more, it’s hard to understand why some cosmetic surgeons tell patients up front that liposuction alone will do the job, or that only gland removal is needed.
 Some even offer different prices for different approaches.

 Let us reiterate: with rare exceptions, it’s impossible to know exactly what needs to be done until the physician can see under the skin.
 The plastic surgeon and team need to be skilled and agile enough to handle just about anything they find.

 Some guys know this—like this member of gynecomastia.org who posted the next logical follow-on thought:

 …when it comes to gynecomastia, your surgeon’s experience level is EVERYTHING!

 He also commented that he knew he could have had surgery cheaper, but wouldn’t trust just any cosmetic surgeon with his chest.

 When we post on gynecomastia.org, we encourage guys to spend a great deal of time researching plastic surgeons to make sure they have a good measure of specialization in gynecomastia surgery.
-They should also be open to traveling for the right expertise—and we don’t mean to a cut-rate clinic continents away.
+They should also be open to traveling for the right expertise— and we don’t mean to cut-rate clinic continents away.

-That would be the kind of mystery to avoid.
+That would be the kind of a mystery to avoid.